dbt-labs/docs.getdbt.com/website/docs/guides/teradata-qs.md

 You can check out [dbt Fundamentals](https://learn.getdbt.com/courses/dbt-fundamentals) for free if you're interested in course learning with videos.
 :::

-## Create a new Teradata Clearscape instance

-- If you need a test instance of Vantage, you can provision one for free at https://clearscape.teradata.com
-- Here is the quickstart guide for creating a Clearscape enviroment [getting-started-with-csae](https://developers.teradata.com/quickstarts/get-access-to-vantage/clearscape-analytics-experience/getting-started-with-csae/)

 ### Prerequisites​

 - You have a [dbt Cloud account](https://www.getdbt.com/signup/).
-- Access to a Teradata Vantage instance.

-:::tip Test instance of Vantage
-If you need a test instance of Vantage, you can provision one for free at https://clearscape.teradata.com
+- You have access to a Teradata Vantage instance.
+You can provision one for free at https://clearscape.teradata.com.
+See [the ClearScape Analytics Experience guide](https://developers.teradata.com/quickstarts/get-access-to-vantage/clearscape-analytics-experience/getting-started-with-csae/) for details.

 ### Related content